clarenceho13/Capstone/README.md

 $ npm run build
 ```
 ## Development
+1. Wireframing and schema planning.
+2. Set up backend (Server folder).
+3. Product images URL copied from Cloudinary.
+4. Add to cart state is managed by useReducer in Cart.jsx file.
+5. Since 'add to cart' action is to be done in different pages, useContext is used to share the action.
 ## Targets not met
 * Create an admin account to allow admin to add/remove/edit products.
 * Create a chat bot to allow admin and user to communicate.